-Cruise tipping and prepaid gratuities are a hot topic, and one of varying opinions and practices.
-Cruise lines claim to add prepaid gratuities as a "passenger convenience", but it seems that some folks would beg to differ.
+Cruise tipping and prepaid gratuities are a hot topic of varying opinions and practices.
+Cruise lines claim to add prepaid gratuities as a "passenger convenience," but some folks beg to differ.

 Crew Member Employment and Wages

-One of the first things a new cruise passenger learns is that ships are registered in other countries, while their headquarters are located in the United States.
-This is how cruise companies are able to avoid U.S. labor laws.
-In a nutshell, this means that crew members are not paid according to the U.S. minimum-wage standards.
+One of the first things a new cruise passenger learns is ships are registered in other countries, while their headquarters are in the United States.
+This practice allows companies to avoid U.S. labor laws.
+In a nutshell, this means crew members do not receive pay per the U.S. minimum-wage standards.

-As a frequent cruiser, I often engage in conversation with the crew members who take care of us most frequently—our stateroom attendants and main dining room wait staff.
-My husband and I enjoy learning about their backgrounds, their families, and even how they spend any free time.
-We have learned that they generally work 7–10 months at a time and 12–14 hour per day for seven days before having a half or a full day off.
-We have also taken a few of the ship's "backstage" tours, where we were able to see where the crew members reside, dine, kick back to relax, etc. Crew members have expressed the importance of filling out our post-cruise surveys, explaining how heavily they influence their compensation and bonuses.
+As a frequent cruiser, I engage in conversations with the crew members who take care of us most frequently—our stateroom attendants and main dining room staff.
+My husband and I enjoy learning about their backgrounds, families, and even how they spend their free time onboard.
+They most often work 7–10 months at a time and 12–14 hours per day for seven days straight before having a half or even a full day off.
+We have also taken a few of the ship's "backstage" tours and were able to see where the crew members reside, dine, kick back to relax, etc. If you can afford to do this just once, it's highly enlightening and educational, and we recommend it.
+Crew members have also expressed the importance of filling out the post-cruise survey, explaining how heavily these influence their compensation and bonuses.

-We have also learned that their contracts include room/board and food, and their return trip back to their home at the end of their contract.
+Also, we learned what their contracts include, and that's room/board, food, and their return trip to their home country at the end of their contract.
 However, their actual hourly wages are much less than one would think.
-Rather than speculate or express personal opinions, I have researched the most credible sources to find reliable data and figures to share in this article.
-I have also taken the time to collect data via polls from numerous cruisers in the large Facebook cruise group of over 92,000 that I follow, regarding tipping practices. . .
-I will share those stats later in this article.
+Rather than speculate or express personal opinions, I've researched the most credible sources to find reliable data and figures to share in this article.
+I've also taken time to collect data via polls from numerous cruisers in the large Facebook cruise group of over 105,000 I follow, regarding tipping practices.
+I'll share those stats later in this article.

-Quoted below are some facts that I was able to find from what I feel are credible sources that we can feel confident have provided the most accurate information:
+Quoted below are some facts I found from what I feel are credible sources.
+I feel confident I've provided the most accurate information: